Language selection

 Bilateral relations

-The Office of the Embassy of Canada in Vientiane offers trade and consular services to Canadian clients, and is mandated to deepen political, development, and cultural cooperation with Lao institutions.
+The Embassy of Canada in Vientiane offers trade and consular services to Canadian clients, and is mandated to deepen political, development, and cultural cooperation with Lao institutions.
 Canada’s priorities in Laos include:

 Canada also supports the Lao government in reducing the harmful effects of unexploded ordnance (UXO) remaining from the Second Indochina War, in support of Laos’ national Sustainable Development Goal 18, “Lives Safe from UXO”.
 In 2023, Canada committed $750,000 to support de-mining efforts.